The best wireless headsets for Xbox Series X you can get today.

 - Premium build quality

-40mm neodymium drivers deliver a balanced sound that is tuned with Astro Audio V2.
+40mm neodymium drivers deliver a precise sound quality that is tuned with Astro Audio V2.
+No wonder why they’re among our top picks.

-The Xbox version of the headset also supports the Dolby Atmos virtual surround sound, more specifically a free 2-year subscription for it.
-It works on both Xbox Series X next-gen console and older Xbox One.
+The Xbox version of the headset also supports the Dolby Atmos app virtual surround, more specifically a free 2-year subscription for it.
+It works on both Xbox next-gen console and the older Xbox One, and it helps to enlarge the gaming space.

-You can control the sound and microphone volume on the headset itself.
-For more customization of the sound, you can use Astro Command Center software.
+You can use handy controls to control the sound and microphone max volume levels on the headset itself.
+For more customization features, you can use Astro Command Center software.

 2. SteelSeries Arctis 9X

-Microsoft and SteelSeries have worked together to make Arctis 9X, which are one of the best Xbox gaming headsets.
+Microsoft and SteelSeries have worked together to make Arctis 9X, which is one of the best Xbox headset.

 - Seemless integration with Xbox consoles